 Meanwhile, our top 10 imports are (please pay attention to the dollar values as these ones hit our ‘profit and loss’ account directly): machinery (including computers) – $10 billion, mineral fuels including oil – $7.4 billion, vehicles – $5.6 billion, electric machinery and equipment – $3.7 billion, optical, technical and medical apparatus – $3.4 billion, plastics, plastic articles – $1.5 billion, glass – $1.5 billion, pharmaceuticals – $1.5 billion, cereals – $1.3 billion, articles of iron and steel – $1 billion.
 These figures are from World’s top exports

 We can see, that our tenth largest import (iron and steel), takes away almost twice of what we get from the highest valued export after crude oil (Cocoa @ $677 million).
 We can see how quickly our export values drop to the $ millions region, but how our imports up to at least the tenth, is still in the $ billion region.
-Perhaps if our crude oil and other extractive sectors were well-managed, we could have a fighting chance in the game of economies, which is the most brutal sports in the world.
+Perhaps if our crude oil and other extractive sectors were well-managed, we could have a fighting chance in the game of economies, which is the most brutal sport in the world.
 But no, we aren’t helping ourselves.

 Readers can make their own informed judgment, but my position – based on empirical facts, history, and where we stand today – is that there is the need for a fundamental shift in thinking.
 A lot rises and falls at the level of conception, of ideology, of which life-view those running the politics and economics of a country brings to bear.
-If politics is defined by David Eaton as ‘the authoritative allocation of value,’ then it is not that much different from economics, which concerns itself with the allocation of scarce resources at the level of the individual, household, company, or governments.
+If politics is defined by David Eaton as ‘the authoritative allocation of value,’ then it is not that much different from economics, which concerns itself with the allocation of scarce resources at the level of the individual, household, company, or government.